Liverpool Parks Police History ‘Timeline’

 On the 8th June 1928 The Edinburgh Gazette announced he had been awarded "The Medal of the Order of the British Empire for Meritorious Service" (OBE).
 On the 1st of August that year the award was presented to him at Liverpool Town Hall by Liverpool's first Lady Lord Mayor Mrs Margaret Beavan.
 Also present was Lord Derby and William's wife Marjorie.

 Another officer from that period was Constable Joseph Teesdale Smith who later became Chief Constable of the Liverpool City Police, while his brother Kendall (Ken) followed his own career to become a Sergeant with the Liverpool Parks Police.
+The sons of Michael Kendall Smith, a clerk sub-Inspector with the Liverpool Town Police.

 An Historic Day for Liverpool